 Key Issues in Divorce: While every case is different, there are three main areas that spouses will address through divorce proceedings.

 - Division of Property: Wisconsin is one of just a few US states that follows the law of community property in divorce.
 The analysis starts by assessing what assets were acquired by the couple during the marriage, which would be considered community property.
 Items owned by each party before the wedding date are separate and belong to the individual.
 All community property must be divided equally in the divorce process.

 - Alimony: When divorce will result in a significant financial discrepancy between the parties, the lower earning spouse can request spousal support.
 If appropriate, a judge will consider several statutory factors to determine the type, amount, and duration.

-- Care for Minor Children: The rights and responsibilities of parents do not terminate with divorce, so child custody, visitation, and support will be a focal point in a divorce case.
+- Care for Minor Children: The rights and responsibilities of parents do not terminate with divorce, so child custody, visitation, and child support will be a focal point in a divorce case.
 The laws prefer an arrangement where parents share in raising the child, so joint custody is common.
-When making decisions on custody and support, the court must consider the child’s best interests.
+When making decisions on custody, support and relocation, the court must consider the child’s best interests.